 Journal of the Chemical Society, June, 1870.-Messrs.
 T. Bolas and C. E. Groves give a description of the mode of preparation and the properties of tetrabromide of carbon, the discovery of which they had announced in the preceding number of the Journal.
-Bisulphide of carbon was digested with an excess of bromine in the presence of terbromide of antimony or of bromide of iodine in a sealed tube of 150° for 48 hours.
-The bromide can also be obtained from bromopicrin and bromoform by treatment with the same reagents.
-Tetrabromide of carbon crystallises in white lustrous plates, fusible at 91°, nearly insoluble in water, soluble in alcohol, ether, benzol, and bisulphide of carbon, decomposed by aqueous solutions of potassa and soda at 150°.
+Bisulphide of carbon was digested with an excess of bromine in the presence of terbromide of antimony or of bro-mide of iodine in a sealed tube of 150° for 48 hours.
+The The bromide can also be obtained from bromopicrin and bromoform by treatment with the same reagents.
+Tetrabromide of carbon crystallises in white lustrous plates, fusible at 91°, nearly in-soluble in water, soluble in alcohol, ether, benzol, and bisulphide of carbon, decomposed by aqueous solutions of potassa and soda at 150°.
 With care it may be sublimed without decomposition.
 By reduction by nascent hydrogen it produces bromoform and dibromide of methylene.
 The authors intend to study the action of argentic oxalate, cyanide, &c., on this interesting compound.
-Prof. A. H. Church continues his researches on new and rare Frot.
-A. H. Church continues his researches on new and rare Cornish minerals, giving the analysis of restormelite, which appears to be kaolinite Al2 O3 2SiO9, 2Aq, in which some of the hydrogen is replaced by potassium and sodium and a portion of the aluminium by iron.
-The specific gravity is 2.58, and the hardness about 2.
-Chalcophillite contains 8 CuO, Al2 O3, As2 O5, 24 or 25 Aq., it loses 13.79 per cent. of water in vacua, corresponding to 11 H2O; the specific gravity is 2.44.
+Prof. A. H. Church continues his researches on new and rare Cornish minerals, giving the analysis of restormelite, which appears to be kaolinite $Al_2 O_3 2SiO_3$, 2Aq, in which some of the hydrogen is replaced by potassium and sodium and a portion of the aluminium by iron.
+The specific gravity is 258, and the hardness about 2.
+Chalcophillite contains 8 CuO, Al2 O3, As2 O5, 24 or 25 Aq., it loses 13'79 per cent. of water in vacuo, corresponding to 11 H2O; the specific gravity is 2'44.
 This number also contains the commencement of a very long and elaborate paper on the combinations of carbonic anhydride with ammonia and water, by Dr. E. Divers.
-The author gives a history of the different compounds which he has examined, and describes no less than nine processes for the preparation of normal ammonium carbonate CO_2 (OH_2), $(NH_2)3$, its properties and reactions are also fully given.
-In the second section, only a portion of which appears in this number, the preparations and appropriate of the bell of all approximate the preparations and detailed propertics of the half acid ammonium carbonate are detailed.
+The author gives a history of the different compounds which he has examined, and describes no less than nine processes for the preparation of normal ammonium carbonate CO_2 (O H2)2 (N H2)2.
+Its properties and reactions are also fully given.
+In the second section, only a portion of which appears in this number, the preparations and the second section are detailed appears in this number. propertics of the half acid ammonium carbonate are detailed.

 THE Revue des Cours Scientifiques for June 18, is almost entirely occupied with a translation of Prof. Huxley's address before the Geological Society on the course of palæontology during the last eight years.
 M. Bernard also proceeds with his course of lectures on suffocation by the fumes of charcoal, which is again continued in the following number, where we find also a paper read before the Congress of German Naturalists and Physicians at Innsbruck by Prof. Kékulé, on chemical work, and a review by Prof. Duclaux, of Pasteur's Researches on the Silkworm Disease.
 In the number for July 2, is a very important article by Prof. Agassiz on the Gulf Stream, being a report of the dredgings from the bottom of the Gulf Stream, made during the third expedition of the U.S. steamer Bibb.
-Prof. Agassiz believes that in the cretaceous period a current set in in the Atlantic from the north-east to the south-west, North and South America being then distinct continents, and that it was only at a subsequent period that communication between the Atlantic and Pacific became interrupted, and that the Gulf Stream set in in the opposite direction.
-In the same number is a continuation of M. Parthele's general interrupted in the same number is a continuation of M. Berthelot's paper on isomeric states of simple substances, treating especially of sulphur.
+Prof. Agassiz believes that in the cretaceous period a current set in in the Atlantic from then north-east to the south-west, North and South America being then distinct continents, and that it was only at a subsequent period that communication between the Atlantic and Pacific became interrupted, and that the Gulf Stream set in in the op-posite direction.
+In the same number is a continuation of M. Berthelot's paper on isomeric states of simple substances, treating especially of sulphur.